weaveworks/scope/site/installing.md

 Scope needs to be installed onto every machine that you want to monitor.
 Once launched, Scope doesn’t require any other configuration and it also doesn’t depend on Weave Net.

-After it’s been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login using your email.
-Click 'My Scope' in the top right-hand corner to see the Scope user interface.
+After it’s been launched, open your web browser to [https://cloud.weave.works](https://cloud.weave.works) and login.
+Click 'View Instance' in the top right-hand corner to see the Scope user interface.

 **Docker Compose Format Version 1:**